Yogi2796-elite/bs-test4/docs/index.md

 # bs-demo-service

-Welcome to the documentation for the `bs-demo-service`.
+Welcome to the documentation for the demo Backstage service.

 ## Overview

-This service handles demo features and is used for illustrating Backstage.
+This project demonstrates how to use:

+- Component linking
+- API relationships
+- Dependencies
+- TechDocs integration
+- CI/CD annotations

+## Architecture

+The service runs on Node.js and connects to a shared PostgreSQL instance.